wuertele/Drupal-Deployer/README.txt

       some more advanced settings.
    6. For the Rich Text Editing to work you also need to configure your filters for the users that may access Rich Text Editing.
-      Either grant those users Full HTML access or use the following:
+      Either grant those users Full HTML access or use the following tags:
       <a> <p> <span> <div> <h1> <h2> <h3> <h4> <h5> <h6> <img> <map> <area> <hr>
       <br> <br /> <ul> <ol> <li> <dl> <dt> <dd> <table> <tr> <td> <em> <b> <u> <i> <strong>
       <font> <del> <ins> <sub> <sup> <quote> <blockquote> <pre> <address> <code>